Thomas Chandler Haliburton: Legacy

-Haliburton promoted immigration to the colonies of British North America, and one of his first written works was an emigrant's guide to Nova Scotia that was published in 1823, A General Description of Nova Scotia; Illustrated by a New and Correct Map The community of Haliburton, Nova Scotia was named after him.
-In Ontario, Haliburton County is named after Haliburton in recognition of his work as the first chair of the Canadian Land and Emigration Company.
+Haliburton promoted immigration to the colonies of British North America, and one of his first written works was an emigrant's guide to Nova Scotia that was published in 1823 that was entitled A General Description of Nova Scotia; Illustrated by a New and Correct Map The community of Haliburton, Nova Scotia was named after him.
+In 1902, a memorial to Haliburton and his first wife was erected in Christ Church, Windsor, Nova Scotia, by their children.

-In 1884, faculty and students at his alma mater founded a literary society in honour of the College's most celebrated man of letters.
-The Haliburton Society, still active at the University of King's College, Halifax, is the longest-standing collegial literary society throughout the Commonwealth of Nations and North America.
+In Ontario, Haliburton County is named after him because of his work as the first chairman of the Canadian Land and Emigration Company.

-The mention "hurly on the long pond on the ice", which appears in the second volume of The Attaché, or Sam Slick in England, a work of fiction published in 1844, has been interpreted by some as a reference to an ice-hockey-like game he may have played during his years at King's College.
-It is the basis of Windsor's disputed claim to being the town that fathered hockey.
+In 1884, faculty and students at his alma mater founded and named a literary society in his honour.
+The Haliburton Society remains active at the University of King's College, Halifax and is the longest-standing collegiate literary society in the Commonwealth of Nations and North America.

-In 1902, a memorial to Haliburton and his first wife was erected in Christ Church, Windsor, Nova Scotia, by four of their children: Laura Cunard, Lord Haliburton, and two surviving sisters.
+His mention of "hurly on the long pond on the ice", which appears in the second volume of The Attaché, or Sam Slick in England, a work of fiction published in 1844, has been interpreted by some as a reference to an ice-hockey-like game he may have played during his years at King's College.
+It is the basis of Windsor's disputed claim of being the town that fathered ice hockey.

 Nova Scotian artist William Valentine painted Haliburton's portrait.
 His former home in Windsor is preserved as a museum.